 A major reason for studying the Spanish language is the enrichment of one's intellectual growth in the context of the rest of the world.
 In learning Spanish, one also learns about the culture, philosophy, and civilization of another people, thereby broadening understanding of the world.
-On the practical side, any field of specialization (journalism, medicine, law, business, teaching) is enhanced if one can speak another language.
-In California, knowledge of a modern language is now required in many jobs that deal with the public such as Civil Service, social work, nursing, and other service-oriented fields.
+On the practical side, any field of specialization (journal-